 948.06: Inspection of Privileged Correspondence

-(2) Incoming privileged mail may not be opened except in the presence of the addressed inmate and then for the sole purpose of ascertaining that its contents are free from contraband.Contradictory…Mail to and from may be opened
+(2) Incoming privileged mail may not be opened except in the presence of the addressed inmate and then for the sole purpose of ascertaining that its contents are free from contraband.
+Inmates are permitted to send sealed letters to a specified class of persons and organizations, including but not limited to the following: courts; counsel; officials of the confining authority; state and local chief executive officers; administrators of grievance systems; and members of the paroling authority.
+Staff, in the presence of the inmate, may be allowed to inspect outgoing privileged mail for contraband before it is sealed.
+Mail to and from this specified class of persons and organizations may be opened to inspect it for contraband and only in the presence of the inmate unless waived in writing, or in circumstances, which may indicate contamination.
+Contradictory…Mail to and from may be opened

 948.10: Telephone Privileges